-- Students will be given time after class to write down their reflections/thoughts based on the discussion in the group discussion forum on Nexus.
-Students can also comment on other students' submissions. - Each group might be required to appoint a representative to summarize/debrief each group findings. - The Instructor will summarize the topic by going through the Review Questions with the students, clarify misconceptions and answer any resulting question. - Students will receive maximum of 2 marks each week based on their group participation and reflection activities.
+- Students will be given limited time during class to write down their reflections/thoughts based on the discussion in the group discussion forum on Nexus. - Each group might be required to appoint a representative to summarize/debrief each group findings. - The Instructor will summarize the topic by going through the Review Questions with the students, clarify misconceptions and answer any resulting question. - Students will receive maximum of 2 marks each week based on their group participation and reflection activities.